piotrcurious/uno_fast_mul/demo/Readme.md

+Step 1 — generate the tables (command)

+Put the generator generate_tables.py (the script I gave you) into a working folder and run:

+# generate header+definitions in separate files:
+python generate_tables.py --out arduino_tables --emit-c --gen-atan --gen-stereo

+This writes:

+arduino_tables.h (with extern declarations)

+arduino_tables.c (definitions with PROGMEM)

+Copy both into your Arduino sketch folder (same folder as the .ino) so the Arduino IDE compiles them with the sketch.

+If you prefer a single header (no .c) use:

+python generate_tables.py --out arduino_tables

+That writes one header with definitions; still include that header in the sketch.

+--gen-atan and --gen-stereo are optional; they produce additional tables useful for angle approximations or stereographic projection.

 Explanation — how the demo uses the generator tables

 1. Generate tables: you run the Python generator to produce arduino_tables.h and arduino_tables.c.
 Those files contain the following arrays (names shown in code):